leegaughanbrown/docs/src/pages/en/framework/grids.md

     .o-grid-5-4
 ```

-> NB: utility classes will equal fractional values, like `--o-grid-2-2` don't exist in the OxyProps framework.
+> NB: utility classes with equal fractional values, like `--o-grid-2-2` don't exist in the OxyProps framework.

 ## Spans & Starts